 Courtesy of jordissmall/Unsplash

 Southern California’s theme parks, unsurprisingly, put a cinematic spin on the holiday season.
-Universal Studios Hollywood busts out the fake snow for Grinchmas, Christmas in the Wizarding World of Harry Potter, and the new Holidays in Super Nintendo World (think Mario- and Luigi-shaped snowmen).
-Farther afield in Anaheim, Disneyland adds a Nightmare Before Christmas overlay to the Haunted Mansion as part of its blowout holiday festivities.
+Universal Studios Hollywood busts out the fake snow for Grinchmas, serves up hot butterbeer for Christmas in the Wizarding World of Harry Potter, and sells must-have seasonal souvenirs (think Mario- and Luigi-shaped stuffed snowmen) at the new Holidays in Super Nintendo World.
+Farther afield in Anaheim, Disneyland adds a Nightmare Before Christmas overlay to the Haunted Mansion as part of its blowout holiday festivities, which also include characters in seasonal attire, holiday projections in It’s a Small World, and a full roster of themed parades, fireworks displays, musical shows, and festive foods.

 Where to stay